TwoFistedJustice/square-pie/docs/refactor.md

 #money from order_fulfillment should be extracted into a helper

+- it has been added to `utilities.js` as "money_helper"

 make()
 method should be a let
 properties should be a const